Learn more about

 Information about the Mitchell Hamline Mentor Program

-As Dean Fuith mentioned in her letter to you a few weeks ago, Mitchell Hamline first-year students participate in a group mentor program designed to help you transition successfully into law school and start networking and exploring career opportunities beginning in your first year.
+Mitchell Hamline first-year students may participate in a group mentor program designed to help students transition successfully into law school and start networking and exploring career opportunities beginning in the first year.
 Students are assigned to a mentoring group with two other first-year students, one 2L peer advisor, and two alumni co-mentors.

-Please complete the survey below telling us about your main interest area, and we will do our best to place you in a mentor group where one of the alumni mentors works in that area.
+We do our best to place students in a mentor group where one of the alumni mentors works in that area.
 Given the large number of teams, we’re not always able to do that.
-We’re confident, however, that all our mentors have information of value for you, regardless how they use their J.D.
+We’re confident, however, that all our mentors have information of value, regardless how they use their J.D.

-To make scheduling activities easier, you’ll be placed in teams with other 1Ls in your section, so your class schedules are the same.
-We also try to place part-time students in mentor groups with at least one alumni mentor who attended part time, and we recognize that time constraints will necessarily reduce the number of events and time part-time students will have available for mentoring activities.
+To make scheduling activities easier, students are placed in teams with other 1Ls in the same section.
+We also try to place part-time students in mentor groups with at least one alumni mentor who attended part time.
+We recognize that time constraints may reduce the number of events and time part-time students will have available for mentoring activities.

 Sign up today!

 ParkingParking passes are required to park in all Mitchell Hamline parking lots.
-Students in their 2nd, 3rd, and 4th years can purchase a parking pass for the Summit Lot in August prior to the start of classes.
-There are a limited number of passes sold for these lots.
 Students may receive a free parking pass for the Grotto lot.
-Students are also able to park on St. Paul City Streets around the school, making sure that you pay close attention to signed and unsigned parking restrictions.
-Passes can be requested by emailing email@example.com.
+Students in their 2nd, 3rd, and 4th years can purchase a parking pass ($50) for the Summit Lot starting in July.
+Passes will be available for pick up by the first day of classes.
+There are a limited number of passes available for these lots.
+Students are also able to park on St. Paul City Streets around the school, making sure to pay close attention to signed and unsigned parking restrictions.
+Please email email@example.com with questions about parking permits.
 Unless a student is going out of town for a school related activity, no overnight parking is allowed in the law school parking lots.
-Overnight parking must be approved by David Hellerman, email David at firstname.lastname@example.org.
+Overnight parking must be approved by David Hellermann, email David at firstname.lastname@example.org.